Arts & Letters Daily

 Cinderella meets sadomasochism.
 Fairy tales have always departed from conventional morality, but in fin-de-siècle France, their deviance went further... more »

 Karl Polanyi: Is the mid-20th-century economic theorist an example of the impracticality of left-wing thought?
-Or a guide for our times? ... more »
+Or a guide for our times?... more »

 Was Bach a bully?
 He was a teenage thug, drawing a dagger in an altercation with a bassoonist.
 Then there are the hints of anti-Semitism... more »